XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Avail.md

 -   *Hotel* :

-A list with all the hotels, including hotel name and code, *mealplans* list, etc. returned by the provider.
+A list with all the hotels, including hotel name and code, *mealplans* list, etc. returned by the supplier.

 -   *Mealplans* :

-A list of all MealPlans returned by the provider, every *mealplan* and its code.
+A list of all MealPlans returned by the supplier, every *mealplan* and its code.
 Every *mealplan* also contains a list of *options* for this availability.